Zotung language

-Zotung (Zobya) is a language spoken by the Zotung people, in Rezua Township, Chin State, Burma.
+Zotung (Zobya) is a language spoken by the Zotung people, in the town of Rezua, Chin State, Burma.
 It is a continuum of closely related dialects and accents.
 The language does not have a standard written form since it has dialects with multiple variations on its pronunciations.
 A written script for Zotung was created in 1933 by Paw Khaw Ming (Siabawi Khuamin).
-However, formal documents are written in the Lungngo dialect, as it was the native tongue of the writing system's inventor.